liuniands/MaoYikai_weekly_reports/README.md

 2. Learning progress: Know more about the 5th Generation Mobile Communication Technology and linux network programming.

-3. Your implementation of the tasks you have done this week: Read some books and watch some video about 5G, consolidated knowledge of linux, git, ssh, etc.
+3. Your implementation of the tasks you have done this week: Read some books and watch some videosd about 5G, consolidated knowledge of linux, git, ssh, etc.

 4. Unsolved problems: Probably no question at the moment.